 Dr. Devlin’s post-doctoral training was with South Campus Therapeutic Day School in Palatine, IL.
 At South Campus, she conducted therapy with 1st-12th grade students and their families in a therapeutic educational setting.
 During her fellowship, Dr. Devlin worked extensively with students with self-injury issues, eating disorders, ADHD, Autism-Spectrum Disorders, mood disorders, and anxiety disorders.
 Working closely with IEP teams, parents, teachers, and other professionals, she continued to refine her skills in developing behavioral interventions, cognitive-behavioral therapy, play therapy, and family therapy.
 She also became increasingly familiar with educational law and client advocacy.

 Additionally, Dr. Devlin is an adjunct faculty member at Roosevelt University.
 She has taught Research Methods, Psychology of Women, Health Psychology, Adult Development, and Tests and Measurements to both undergraduate and graduate students.
 Dr. Devlin is currently a member of the American Psychological Association (APA), the Illinois Psychological Association (IPA), International Association of Eating Disorders Professional Foundation (IAEDP), The Society for Clinical Child and Adolescent Psychology, and the International OCD Foundation (IOCDF).

 Catharine Devlin grew up in up-state New York, and currently lives in Chicago.
-She enjoys bike riding, tending her indoor garden, knitting, reading novels, playing with her cats, and spending time with her friends and family.
+She enjoys bike riding, gardening, reading novels, playing with her cat and dog, and spending time with her friends and family.